korlibs-archive/korio/README.md

 ### Databases

+#### Redis

-Korio includes as an extension database/cache clients.
-At this point, there is a Redis client implementation, but will provide more.
+Korio includes an extension with some database/cache clients.
+At this point, there is a Redis client implementation, but will provide more soon.

+#### DynamoDB

+Korio includes a pure Kotlin DynamoDB asynchronous simple and fast implementation using Korio's HttpClient implementations, which leverages: jvm, android, js (browser and nodejs) + pure asynchronous http clients from vertx when including korio-vertx.

 ### VFS

 Korio provides an asynchronous Virtual File System extensible engine.